-The internal audit action plan for 2011, approved by the Board of Directors, involved audits related to OP-Pohjola Group Central Cooperative Consolidated and those related only to Pohjola Group.
+The internal audit action plan for 2012, approved by the Board of Directors, involved audits related to OP-Pohjola Group Central Cooperative Consolidated and those related only to Pohjola Group.
+Internal Audit released 19 audit reports regarding Pohjola Group and six regarding OP-Pohjola Group Central Cooperative Consolidated, the latter also involving some audits related to Pohjola Group.
 These audits involved assessing the effectiveness of Pohjola Bank plc's and its subsidiaries' controls and internal control in various operating processes and information systems, as well as the effectiveness of risk management and its procedures.